ericniebler/stl2/ext/omnibus/Pxxxx.md

 > 17 The number and order of template parameters for algorithm declarations is unspecified, except where explicitly stated otherwise.

-> 18 Despite that the algorithm declarations nominally accept parameters by value, it is unspecified when and if the argument expressions are used to initialize the actual parameters except that any such initialization shall be sequenced before (1.9) the algorithm returns. [ Note: The behavior of a program that modifies the values of the actual argument expressions is consequently undefined unless the algorithm return happens before (1.10) any such modifications. —end note ]
+> 18 Despite that the algorithm declarations nominally accept parameters by value, it is unspecified when and if the argument expressions are used to initialize the actual parameters except that any such initialization shall be sequenced before (1.9) the algorithm returns. [ Note: The behavior of a program that modifies the values of the actual argument expressions is consequently undefined unless the algorithm return happens before (1.10) any such modifications. ---end note ]

 These changes make both of the example implementations of `find_if` above conforming.